CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 on the probability of contact between the ice thickness distribution (ITD) and the seabed.
 Multi-thickness category models such as CICE typically use a few thickness categories (5-10).
-This crude representation of the ITD does not resolve the tail of the ITD which is crucial for grounding events.
+This crude representation of the ITD does not resolve the tail of the ITD, which is crucial for grounding events.

 To represent the tail of the distribution, the simulated ITD is